 - GP-03-001: Docks - authorizes the following additions to existing, grandfathered, or previously permitted private docks, both single and joint use: catwalks 3’ wide to existing boatlifts, roofs on existing pierheads, handrails, utilities, benches, storage boxes, sinks, and mooring piles.

-- GP-2022-SWI NEW!
-(Available to State Agencies, County Governments and Local Municipalities only): authorizes activities for the re-establishment, improvement or maintenance of existing maintained and non-maintained public stormwater conveyance systems
+- GP-2022-SWI (Available to State Agencies, County Governments and Local Municipalities only): authorizes activities for the re-establishment, improvement or maintenance of existing maintained and non-maintained public stormwater conveyance systems

 How to Apply